esperando370/vramirezc_website/curriculum.md

 ●	Bachelor in Biology.
 Biology (BSc.).
 National University of Colombia, Bogotá.
 August 2008 to December 2013

 ## Laboral experience
-●	University of California, Berkeley - Graduate student instructor - From August 2019 to currently active
+●	University of California, Berkeley.
+Graduate student instructor.
+August 2019 to currently active

-●	DBGen Ocular Genomics - Communication and Research Assistant - From September 2017 to July 2019
+●	DBGen Ocular Genomics.
+Communication and Research Assistant.
+September 2017 to July 2019

-●	Santillana publisher -Textbook writer - From June 2017 to January 2018
+●	Santillana publisher.
+Textbook writer.
+June 2017 to January 2018

-●	Santillana publisher -Textbook writer - From August 2016 to October 2016
+●	Santillana publisher.
+Textbook writer.
+August 2016 to October 2016

-●	University of the Andes, Bogota - Graduate student researcher - From January 2016 to May 2017
+●	University of the Andes, Bogota.
+Graduate student researcher.
+January 2016 to May 2017

-●	University of the Andes, Bogota - Graduate student instructor - From Aug 2014 to Nov 2015
+●	University of the Andes, Bogota.
+Graduate student instructor.
+Aug 2014 to Nov 2015

-●	Colombian Institute for the Evaluation of Education ICFES - Exam writer - From Nov 2013 to currently active
+●	Colombian Institute for the Evaluation of Education ICFES.
+Exam writer.
+Nov 2013 to currently active

 ## Publications